semanticdata/traffic-studies/README.md

 # Traffic Studies

 This repository contains code for analyzing traffic data.
-You can find the example data in the `data` directory.

-## 🚀 Getting Started
+## 🚀 Usage

-### Prerequisites

-- Python 3.8 or higher
-- pip (Python package installer)

-### Usage

 1. Clone the repository: